auth0/docs/articles/architecture-scenarios/server-api/part-2.md

 Once the application has been created you will need to configure the Scopes which applications can request during authorization.

 In the settings for your API, go to the *Scopes* tab.
-In this section you can add all four of the scopes which was discussed before, namely `batch:upload`, `read:timesheets`, `create:timesheets`, `delete:timesheets`, `approve:timesheets`.
+In this section you can add all four of the scopes which was discussed before, namely `read:timesheets`, `create:timesheets`, `delete:timesheets`, `approve:timesheets`, and an additional `batch:upload` scope.

 ::: note
   For the purposes of this document we will only be ever concerned with the `batch:upload` scope, as that is all that is required by the Cron job.
 For completeness sake we are however adding the necessary scopes which will be required by future applications as well.